Boondocking in Hawaii

 Haleakala National Park, Maui

-There’s only one RV-accessible campground within Haleakala National Park.
+There’s only one van-accessible campground within Haleakala National Park.
 Kipahulu Campground is located at sea level and offers many hiking and swimming opportunities in addition to gorgeous scenery.
 Camping is free on a first-come, first-serve basis, but be forewarned that you’ll need to pay a fee to access the park itself.
 In true boondocking fashion, no hookups are available.

 Hale o Lono Beach, Molokai